What are we to make of the Balfour Declaration today?

 “Return in compassion to your city, Jerusalem, and rest within it as You have said; rebuild it soon in our days as an everlasting building, and speedily set up therein the throne of David.
 Blessed art thou, O Lord, who rebuilds Jerusalem.”

-Wherever they may be in the world, Jewish people traditionally say these blessings as part of their prayers three times a day, including a prayer for the regathering of the people of Israel.
+Wherever they may be in the world, Jewish people traditionally say these blessings as part of their prayers three times a day, facing Jerusalem.
+Just like Daniel.

 The people, the Book and the Land are thoroughly intertwined, and the long exile away from Israel has been a matter of grief expressed in Jewish liturgy throughout the generations.
 Whenever a Jewish couple marry, whenever a Jewish person dies, whenever traditional Jewish blessings are made over meals, the prayers include a longing for Israel and Jerusalem.